StayWithNomads/blog/_posts/2017-07-08-the-coliving-idea.md

 youtubeId: egDMiOtbESQ
 ---

-This the first post of a series that highlights the development process of StayWithNomads.
+This is the first post of a series that highlights the development process of StayWithNomads.
 For this post, we will cover the application idea, how we are releasing the features and a few ways you can help us out.

 {% include youtubePlayer.html id=page.youtubeId %}